deepikasai76/RadicalAi_Project/README.md

 # 🤖 Radical AI - Document Q&A & Quiz Generator

-A powerful, AI application that transforms your PDF documents into intelligent, interactive learning experiences.
-Everything runs locally on your computer - no data sent to external servers.
+A powerful AI application that transforms your PDF documents into intelligent, interactive learning experiences.
+Built with modern AI technologies for seamless document analysis and interactive learning.

 ## ✨ **Key Features**